A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Weight Per Measure (W/M)

-Weight per measure means that the cost will depend on whether the volume or the weight of the shipment is greater when calculating which will be the deciding factor 1.0cbm = 1000kg.
+It means that the cost will depend on the volume, or the weight of the shipment.
+Whichever is greater when calculating weight per measure.

 Verified Gross Mass (VGM)